6 Valuable Tips To Set Up And Grow Your Savings

 2. Set Up A Backup Savings Account

-It’s vital to set aside some money for an unexpected emergency, especially in today’s economic climate.
+It’s vital to set aside some money for an emergency, especially in today’s economic climate.
 It means you have money to hand for anything; a surprise bill or a drop in income.
 It can save you from falling into the vicious cycle of credit debt.
+This can be tied to a savings account that can accrue interest or a simple normal bank account.

-Aim to have a few months’ worths of your usual income set aside, but you should make it a habit to deposit regularly.
+Aim to have a few months’ worth of your usual income set aside, but you should make it a habit to deposit regularly.

 3. Find An Account Paying Interest

 With the current inflation soaring and predictions of further increases, this means saving rates on most accounts are awful.
 However, it’s worth finding the accounts with the best interest rates.
-Even small interest is better than no interest.
+Even if small interest is better than no interest – your money can still grow.
+Savings are generally seen as a low-risk type of investment and they are generally protected under the Financial Services Compensation Scheme, as stated by HSBC2.

 4. Use An App

 A quick and effective method to keep track of your spending is through handy apps.
-Another method to save money by tracking your spending is to round up to the nearest pound, or another figure.
-For example, if you purchase a sandwich for £1.50, round the price to the nearest pound and 50p will be sent to your savings.
+These apps let you monitor your accounts from one place, giving you a clear overview of performance.
+A key benefit of some apps is they can automatically put money away by rounding any spare change.
+For example, if you purchase a sandwich for £1.50, they can round the price to the nearest pound and 50p will be sent to your savings.

 5. Use Your ISA Allowance

-The ISA allowance is reset every tax year on the 5th of April.
-You can invest as much as you want within the allowance.
-However, the allowance is set for the tax year, any remaining will not roll into the next year.
-You can only invest in one of each type of ISAs every tax year, but you may hold more of the same types of ISAs.
+An Individual Savings Account (ISA)4 is a wrapper scheme in the UK that protects your savings and any capital gains from UK tax**.
+There are four different types of ISAs one can invest/save their money into each type of year.
+However, your contribution cannot surpass £20,000 for the duration of the 2023/24 and 2024/25 tax year (6th April- 5th April).
+The ISA allowance is reset every tax year and any remaining unused allowance will not roll into the next year.
+You can only invest in one of each type of ISA every tax year, but you may hold more of the same types of ISAs.
 Learn more from our previous blog post.

 6. Don’t Put All Your Investments Eggs Into The Same Basket

-Don’t concentrate all your efforts and resources on the same area or you may risk losing everything.
-The general rule of thumb is the higher the risk, the higher rewards – but you need to ask yourself if it’s worth it.
+Don’t concentrate all your efforts and resources on the same scheme or investment type.
+This is because if it fails, you will have lost your entire savings pot.
+The general rule of thumb is the higher the risk, the higher the rewards – but you need to ask yourself if it’s worth it.
+Diversifying does not guarantee against loss, but it can help your investment5 “achieve your long-term financial goals whilst minimising risk.”

 Investing your money is seen as a long-term investment and one of the best ways to earn higher rates of interest.
 There are many different routes you can take, and it’s advised to take as many as possible to reduce losses.
 However, taking many different routes can also amount to little gains and higher losses.